Morphine: Constipation

-Like loperamide and other opioids, morphine acts on the myenteric plexus in the intestinal tract, reducing gut motility, causing constipation.
+Like loperamide and other opioids, morphine acts on the myenteric plexus in the intestinal tract, reducing gut motility, and causing constipation.
 The gastrointestinal effects of morphine are mediated primarily by μ-opioid receptors in the bowel.
 By inhibiting gastric emptying and reducing propulsive peristalsis of the intestine, morphine decreases the rate of intestinal transit.
 Reduction in gut secretion and increased intestinal fluid absorption also contribute to the constipating effect.
 Opioids also may act on the gut indirectly through tonic gut spasms after inhibition of nitric oxide generation.
 This effect was shown in animals when a nitric oxide precursor, L-arginine, reversed morphine-induced changes in gut motility.

 Hormone imbalance

 Clinical studies consistently conclude that morphine, like other opioids, often causes hypogonadism and hormone imbalances in chronic users of both sexes.
 This side effect is dose-dependent and occurs in both therapeutic and recreational users.
-Morphine can interfere with menstruation in women by suppressing levels of luteinizing hormone.
-Many studies suggest the majority (perhaps as many as 90%) of chronic opioid users have opioid-induced hypogonadism.
+Morphine can interfere with menstruation by suppressing levels of luteinizing hormone.
+Multiple studies suggest the majority (perhaps as many as 90%) of chronic opioid users have opioid-induced hypogonadism.
 This effect may cause the increased likelihood of osteoporosis and bone fracture observed in chronic morphine users.
 Studies suggest the effect is temporary.
 As of 2013, the effect of low-dose or acute use of morphine on the endocrine system is unclear.